Sourcing

 3. Criteria Corp

-Criteria Corp is a leading talent success platform that provides objective, multidimensional assessments to organizations worldwide.
+Criteria Corp (it now brands itself simply as Criteria) is a talent success platform that provides objective, multidimensional assessments to organizations worldwide.

 Free Trial: Yes, a free trial is available.